underyx/conference-notes/craft-2016/dan-north-on-microservices.md

   - The last category include most code written by others or yourself 6 months ago
 - Code no one knows needs to be either stabilized or kill off **fast**.
-- Story about one of the best and most productive software teams presente has seen: they had really short *software half-life*, half the codebase was changed every six weeks.
+- Story about one of the best and most productive software teams presenter has seen: they had really short *software half-life*, half the codebase was changed every six weeks.
-- Devs should have no emotional attachment to any of their code to let this happen
+- Devs should have no emotional attachment to any of their code to let this happenpr
 - Write discrete components and have clear component boundaries, purposes and responsibilities.
 - You will need to invest in stabilizing part of the code